burcuku/home/_pages/cv.md

 Honors and Awards
 ======

+* __2023 Stellar Academic Research Grant__ for my research project proposal on "Feedback-guided fault injection testing of blockchain systems"

+* __2023 Ripple Bug Bounty Program Award__ for the bug we discovered by our ByzzFuzz randomized testing method for testing Byzantine fault-tolerant algorithms (published at OOPSLA'23).

-* __2023 Amazon Research Award__ for my research project proposal on "Coverage-Directed random Testing of Distributed Systems"
+* __2022 Amazon Research Award__ in automated reasoning, for my research project proposal on "Coverage-directed random testing of distributed systems"

 * __2020 Delft Technology Fellowship__ award for outstanding female academic researchers